Idaho offers residents and businesses clean energy incentives to install solar panels and invest in clean energy vehicles.

 Solar installers, Idaho or in any other state, will provide a quote for you based on the information you give them.
 To give an accurate price, a home visit would ideally be required but before getting to that stage you can gather all the necessary information they will need to get a fairly accurate price.

-• The first thing to know is how much electricity your home is consuming.
+- The first thing to know is how much electricity your home is consuming.
 Your utility bill will have a breakdown of how much you’re paying per kilowatt and per month.

 With this information, your solar provider can calculate the size of the solar energy panel you need to generate the same amount of electricity.

-• The size of your property, the occupants, and even the appliances and times that they are used will reflect on the size of your utility bills.
+For residential properties, the power output of the solar array can range from 3kW, 4kW, 5kW, 6kW, up to 10kW which is the average size in Idaho.
+The larger the system, the higher the price. - The size of your property, the occupants, and even the appliances and times that they are used will reflect on the size of your utility bills.
 Perhaps you have a backyard jacuzzi, and air conditioning units that are constantly on, or you regularly charge your electric vehicle at home.3

-These items would require more power and more solar panels to run and could account for the discrepancy between the price you have been quoted compared to your next-door neighbor’s.
+These items would require more power and more solar panels to run and could account for the discrepancy between the price you have been quoted compared to your next-door neighbor’s. - When the decision has been made to go solar, gather all the information that relates to power consumption in your house to get the most accurate quote possible.

 There will be other factors that will influence the price, however, one of which is simply the quality of the solar panels.